-A distorted reality starts early within the family.
+A distorted reality can start early within the family.
 An addiction will be present with those in the family and often co-addiction exists.
 This includes sex addiction and other types of substance abuse and addiction.
 Porn can set unrealistic expectations.

-If you’ve just begun to notice that you’re becoming out of control sexually, or are even questioning whether a sex addiction exists, you should definitely consider getting an evaluation by a professional.
+If you’ve just begun to notice that you’re becoming out of control sexually, or are even questioning whether a sex addiction exists, you should definitely consider getting an evaluation by a professional sex therapist.

 Many variables need to be assessed individually to determine if sexual addiction exists.
 These include pleasure, brain function, control, exploitative or risk to self, and a psychological agenda.

 Healthy versus Unhealthy Sexual Relationships

 - In healthy sexual relationships, pleasure and brain functions are normal when assessed.
 No brain dysfunction such as brain tumors, substance abuse or mania exists.

 - Healthy sex also has control, and no explorative or risk to self, or psychological agenda.

 - Individuals with a sex addiction use sex for attention, acceptance or love.

 - Healthy sex contains a control element; that is people choose to engage in sexual activity and do not feel hopeless or out of control.

 - They also don’t have a history of trying to stop the behavior only to return later, for example, compulsive masturbating (masturbating so often it interferes with you’re your work or social life).

 Addiction Belief System

-At the center or core of ourselves we hold beliefs that affect the decisions we make skewing the way we look at relationships.
+Humans naturally hold beliefs that affect the decisions we make, skewing the way we look at relationships.

 The beliefs that are true for persons with sex addictions are:

-- I am basically a bad, unworthy person
+- I’m basically a bad, or unworthy person

-- No-one would love me as I am
+- Nobody can love me for who I am

 - My needs are never going to be met if I have to depend on others